Trinidad motmot: Habitat and Distribution

 The Trinidad motmot is a nonmigratory bird that resides exclusively on the islands of Trinidad and Tobago, although it is more abundant in Tobago than it is in Trinidad.
 They primarily inhabit forested habitats and wooded regions, including both lowland and coastal forests.
 The species is adaptable and can also be found in marine intertidal zones, where wooded environments are present.

 This species is unique, as its geographic isolation is more pronounced than that of any other member of the Momotidae family, due its island restriction.
 Its nonmigratory behaviour also suggests that the species is unlikely to expand beyond its current estimated extent of occurrence of 11,700 square kilometres.

 There is a significant lack of information regarding the distribution of Trinidad motmot populations across the islands, including the exact number of mature individuals and if there has been an increase or decrease in numbers in recent years.
 Despite this, the current population is thought to be stable with no significant fragmentation, and it is estimated that the average generation is approximately 3.6 years.
 While their upper elevation limit is not well-documented, their lower elevation limit is 0 m (0 ft), or sea-level.

-Trinidad motmots have demonstrated an ability to live and function within urban and artificial habitats, including plantations, pastures, and even rural gardens.
+Trinidad motmots have demonstrated an ability to live and function within some human altered/created habitats, including plantations, pastures, and even rural residential gardens.
 This adaptability may contribute to its resilience, as there are no known major threats to the species, suggesting that the population is likely to remain stable or potentially increase in the coming decades.

 Behaviour

 Diet and Foraging

 Trinidad motmots are opportunistic, adaptable feeders and generally eat berries, large invertebrates (including beetles, centipedes, millipedes, scorpions, and cockroaches), and small vertebrates like frogs, and small birds and lizards.
 This varied diet reflects the bird's adaptability to different environments and availability of prey.

 Research has shown that Trinidad Motmots occasionally use rocks as anvils to break open terrestrial snail shells, a behavior that indicates borderline tool use—a behavior previously unrecorded in this species and family.
-This suggests that the species is capable of exploiting food sources that would otherwise be inaccessible.
-The use of rocks as anvils may allow these birds to access nutrient-rich prey, potentially enhancing their survival during periods when other food sources are scarce.
+The use of rocks as anvils may allow these birds to access nutrient-rich food sources that would otherwise be inaccessible, potentially enhancing their survival during periods when other food sources are scarce.

 Other Momotidae species like the blue-capped motmot have been observed striking live animal prey against tree branches and other hard objects to kill before consumption.
+In addition to incapacitating the prey, this practice may make it easier to feed to their young.